wilfz/CLCL/README.md

 The installation package also includes binaries of some useful plugins from https://nakka.com/soft/clcl/index_eng.html.
 These plugins have been reworked to fit current operating systems. tool_clip.dll is an additional plugin from https://github.com/wilfz/CLCL-tool_clip.

-To process history or template item data or expand the functions of CLCL, add plugin-DLLs in the "Tool" option.
+To process history or template item data or add functions to CLCL, add plugin-DLLs in the "Tool" option.

 When you select the DLL and function name, the tool name and call type will be automatically set.
 The call type "Action Menu" allows you to execute from the "Tools" popup menu.
 The call type "Viewer" allows you to execute from the viewer's tool menu.

-The "Send copy and paste" option copies the marked data from the active window, executes a tool on the copied data, and afterwards pastes the modified data back into the active window.
+The "Send copy and paste" option copies the marked data from the active window, executes the tool on the copied data, and afterwards pastes the modified data back into the active window.
 If this option is not checked, the tool is executed on the most recent history item and sent to the clipboard.
 In the tool menu that appears when you right-click an item in the action menu, the tool is executed on the selected item and sent to the clipboard.
 If "Paste" is not enabled in the action settings, pasting will not be performed after copying and executing the tool.